 These are the basic requirements for installing Windows 10 on a PC.
-If your device does not meet these requirements, you may not have as great an experience with Windows 10 and might want to consider purchasing a new PC.
+If your device does not meet these requirements, you may not have the great experience intended with Windows 10 and might want to consider purchasing a new PC.

-1 gigahertz (GHz) or faster processor or System on a Chip (SoC)
+1 gigahertz (GHz) or faster compatible processor or System on a Chip (SoC)

 |RAM:||1 gigabyte (GB) for 32-bit or 2 GB for 64-bit|